askimed/nf-test/docs/docs/cli/test.md

 ### `--filter <types>`

-Filter test cases by specified types (e.g., module, pipeline, workflow or function).
+Filter test cases by specified types (e.g., process, pipeline, workflow or function).
 Multiple types can be separated by commas.

 ### Optimizing Test Execution